 In Veritas InfoScale Operations Manager, the VCS Failover Duration report provides the details on the failover duration for the service groups in the selected scope.
 You can add all types of service groups (failover, parallel, and hybrid) for the failover duration reporting.
 The report provides the minimum, maximum, and the average failover duration for the service groups, thereby providing an overview of high availability (HA) status of the applications in the data center.
-All users (administrator, operator, and guest) can run this report.
+All users (administrator, operator, and quest) can run this report.
 The reporting and alerting is supported only for Cluster Server service groups.
 Other third-party clustering products are not supported.
-Also ensure that VCS nodes (managed hosts) are running Veritas Operations Manger 6.1 or later.
+Also ensure that VCS nodes (managed hosts) are running Veritas Operations Manger 7.4.2 or later.

-When a service group is failed over across a global site or between different clusters, the failover report displays the host name and cluster name of the source and target systems in the following format Host-Name::Cluster-Name.
+When a service group is failed over across a global site or between different clusters, the failover report displays the host name and cluster name of the source and target systems in the following format < Host-Name>::< Cluster-Name>...